PSXLinux: From CD

 Due to Linux ELF format not supported by the PlayStation, conversion is required and a suggested path is to first convert the Linux kernel file to ECOFF, the NetYaroze native executable standard.
-This can be done with an enclosed tool called elf2ecoff inside the kernelsource.
-Next step would be to convert the ECOFF file to PS-EXE file, the format found on PlayStation game disks, after CDrom mastering a valid disk image.
+This can be done with an enclosed tool called elf2ecoff inside the kernel source.
+Next step is converting the ECOFF file to PS-EXE file, the format found on PlayStation game disks, after CD-ROM mastering a valid disk image.

 Multiple Memorycards as Storage

 From Beta1 on the Runix sources support Multiple or single memorycards of the PlayStations default size or larger.
-Multiple memorycards could have been formatted using a tool Runix supplied on their website to format into Ext2.
+Multiple memory cards could have been formatted using a tool Runix supplied on their website to format into Ext2.